The Archaeology of Greece Tour

 Day 9Olympia

-Today we visit the UNESCO World Heritage site of Olympia, esteemed for over a thousand years as a religious and athletic center.
+Today, we visit the UNESCO World Heritage site of Olympia, esteemed for over a thousand years as a religious and athletic center.
 The sanctuary was famous for the Olympic Games that were born here and held every four years at the late-summer full moon and were the most prestigious of all Hellenic competitions.

-Here, if onsite, join chief archaeologist, Dr. Reinhard Senff, for a tour of excavations.
+Here, if onsite, join chief archaeologist Dr. Reinhard Senff for a tour of excavations.
 The massive column bases and tumbled sections are proof of the former magnificence of the Temple of Zeus.
 Walk through the colonnade surrounding the central court at the Palaestra, the workshop of Phidias, the archaic Hera Temple, and the still-standing vaulted entrance to the stadium.

-In the site museum, view the plethora of artifacts found during excavations including the sculpted pediments recovered from the Zeus temple.
-Dinner tonight is on our own.
-(B/L)
+In the site museum, view the plethora of artifacts found during excavations, including the sculpted pediments recovered from the Zeus temple.

 Day 10 Messini

 Depart Olympia and drive to Messini, ancient Messene, an impressive archaeological site that is on the UNESCO Tentative List.
-The city was founded in 369 BC by the great Theban general Epaminondas who defeated the Spartan military power and liberated the Messenia region.
-The fortification wall, almost five miles in length, is dotted with towers and gates, and is one of the most extraordinary achievements of ancient military architecture.
+The city was founded in 369 BC by the great Theban general Epaminondas, who defeated the Spartan military power and liberated the Messenia region.
+The fortification wall, almost five miles in length, is dotted with towers and gates and is one of the most extraordinary achievements of ancient military architecture.

 Enclosed within these ramparts are the remains of public and religious buildings laid out in a pattern according to the design of Hippodamus of Miletus, a legendary Greek architect long acknowledged as the inventor of formal city planning.
-As we enter through the almost complete Arcadian Gate, we will see the ancient theater of Messini, the agora, the Sanctuary of Asclepius and the stadium.
+As we enter through the almost complete Arcadian Gate, we will see the ancient theater of Messini, the agora, the Sanctuary of Asclepius, and the stadium.
 In the afternoon, move on to Sparti and overnight for one night in the Hotel Menalaion.
 (B/L/D)

 Day 11Mystras